Null controllability from the exterior of a one-dimensional nonlocal heat equation: Well-posedness of the parabolic problem

-Theorem \ref{expl-2} is the fractional version of the classical local heat equation with inhomogeneous boundary data, and it is the so-called \emph{boundary control semigroup formula}.
-We refer for instance to the book of Lasiecka and Triggiani \cite{lasiecka2000control} and the paper of Fattorini \cite{fattorini1968boundary} for more details on the local case.
+We conclude this section with the following remark. \begin{remark} {\em We make the following observations. \begin{enumerate} \item Theorem \ref{expl-2} is the fractional version of the classical local heat equation with inhomogeneous boundary data, and it is the so-called \emph{boundary control semigroup formula}.
+We refer for instance to the book of Lasiecka and Triggiani \cite{lasiecka2000control} and the paper of Fattorini \cite{fattorini1968boundary} for more details on the local case. \item The representation \eqref{4} of solutions to the system \eqref{HE-EX} is contained in \cite{War-ACE} for the case where $\partial_t$ is replaced with the Caputo time-fractional derivative $\mathbb D_t^\alpha$ ($0<\alpha\le 1$), and for a smooth function $g\in\mathcal D((0,T)\times \Omc)$.
+In that case, since the function $g$ is smooth, one has that the solution $u\in C([0,T];L^2(-1,1))$.
+This is not the case here, since $g\in L^2((0,T);H^s(\Omc))$ and is not smooth enough.
+However, proceeding as in \cite[pp 180-185]{lasiecka2000control} and the references therein, the time regularity of the solution $u$ can be improved.
+Since this is not the goal of the present paper, and since such a result and the representation \eqref{4} are not needed in the proof of our main results, we will not go into details. \end{enumerate} } \end{remark}